Forest Glade Optimist Park

 Pickleball and Tennis Court Improvements

 Recent upgrades at Forest Glade Optimist Park include the complete rebuilding of the parking lot with a new accessible parking area.
-The multiuse sports courts behind the library were redeveloped last season, and a splash pad was just completed and will be opening this summer.
-A new washroom building will go in this summer to complete the splash pad and be a welcome addition to the area, which includes a skate park and two playgrounds.
-Future plans include drainage improvements throughout the park and improved lighting along the pathways to be completed this summer.
-These improvements, together with the redevelopment of the tennis courts and new pickle ball courts, will renew the park and continue to serve the needs of the community for many years.
+The multiuse sports courts behind the library were redeveloped last season, and a splash pad was just completed and opened this summer.
+A new washroom building went in this summer to complete the splash pad and is a welcome addition to the area, which includes a skate park and two playgrounds.
+Plans including drainage improvements throughout the park and improved lighting along the pathways were completed this summer.
+Together with the new tennis and pickleball courts that opened in August, these improvements have completely renewed the park so it will continue to serve the needs of the community for years to come.

-Please have a look at these story boards and fill out this short survey to be a part of the development process for the new pickleball courts and improved tennis courts at Forest Glade Optimist Park.
+The Parks Development team received your feedback from the public open house survey.
+Please have a look at these story boards for the process behind the design of the new pickleball courts and improved tennis courts at Forest Glade Optimist Park.

 What is pickleball?

 Pickleball is a paddleball sport (similar to a racquet sport) that combines elements of badminton, table tennis and tennis.
 Two or four players use solid paddles made of wood or composite materials to hit a perforated polymer ball, much like a whiffle ball, with 26-40 round holes, over a net.
 The sport shares features of other racquet sports: the dimensions and layout of a badminton court, and a net and rules somewhat similar to tennis, with several modifications.